owaisishtiaqsiddiqui/QRISE/README.md

 3. Improvements in the circuit can be made by introducing a more robust error-free model to get the fidelity higher than 99.6%.

 ## Installation
-First Step- to run locally
+for running this locally

-Create a conda environment with the required dependencies:
+Create a conda environment with the required dependencies mentioned in the package.txt file

-`conda env create -n QRISE environement.yml && conda activate QRISE` Alternatively, one can install the required dependencies via the package.txt file:
+`conda env create -n QRISE environement.yml && conda activate QRISE` you can install the required dependencies via the package.txt file:

 `conda create -yn QRISE python==3.9.11 && conda activate QRISE`